-k) When the safety car has pulled off the circuit and the cars are approaching the Line, green lights will be shown.
-Overtaking remains strictly forbidden until the cars pass the green light at the Line unless a car slows with an obvious problem.

-1) Each lap completed while the safety car is deployed will be counted as a race lap.

-m) If the race is stopped under Article 155 Case C, the safety car will take the chequered flag and all cars able to do so must follow it into the pit lane and into the parc fermé.

-n) If the race ends whilst the safety car is deployed it will enter the pits at the end of the last lap and the cars will take the chequered flag as normal without overtaking.

-o) In exceptional circumstances the race may be started behind the safety car.
+- k) Green flags and lights will be shown when the safety car has pulled off the circuit but overtaking remains forbidden until the cars cross the Line.
+However, any car which slows with an obvious problem may be overtaken. - I) Each lap completed while the safety car is deployed will be counted as a race lap. - m) If the race is stopped under Article 161 Case C, the safety car will proceed to the pit lane and all cars able to do so must follow it into the parc fermé. - n) If the race ends whilst the safety car is deployed it will enter the pit lane at the end of the last lap and the cars will take the chequered flag as normal without overtaking. - o) In exceptional circumstances the race may be started behind the safety car.
 In this case, at any time before the one minute signal its orange lights will be turned on.
 This is the signal to the drivers that the race will be started behind the safety car.
 When the green lights are illuminated the safety car will leave the grid with all cars following in grid order no more than 5 car lengths apart.
-There will be no formation lap and race will start when the leading car crosses the Line for the first time.
+There will be no formation lap and race will start when the green lights are illuminated.